-Watch this page for the latest breaking news in the USGS Pacific Coral Reefs Program.
+Watch this page for the latest breaking news in the USGS Coral Reef Project.
 Click on any of the links to read an extended article.
-Note—the links will take you outside of the this website.
-Use your browser's Back button to return to this page.

 October/November 2014—USGS scientists return to Roi-Namur on Kwajalein Atoll in the Marshall Islands to retrieve and redeploy time-series instruments that have been collecting data since 2013 to assess the impacts of sea-level rise and stom-wave inundation on this low-lying islet.